rajyraman/Levelup-for-Dynamics-CRM/README.md

 **All Fields** | Displays values for all fields not in the current form **Open record By Id** | Displays a dialog to get the entity schemaname and record id.
 Once this is given, it opens a new popup to show the record.
 **New record** | Displays a dialog to get the entity schemaname.
 Once this is given, it opens a new popup to create a new record.
+**Open list** | Displays a dialog to get the entity schemaname.
+Once this is given, it opens a new popup to show the entity list.
 **Security** | Displays the security area from the sitemap.
 **System Jobs** | Displays the system jobs from the sitemap.
 **Solutions** | Displays the solutions area from the sitemap.
 **Process** | Displays the processes area from the sitemap.
+**Mailboxes** | Displays the mailboxes list.
 **Open Main** | Opens the CRM homepage (main.aspx) on a new window.
 **Advanced Find** | Opens Advanced Find in a new window.
 **Mobile Client** | Opens the mobile client (MoCA) in a new window.